 TSH – The So-Called Standard Thyroid Blood Test

-Many physicians heavily rely on TSH as the standard blood test for thyroid. .
+Many physicians heavily rely on TSH as the standard blood test for thyroid.
 Why?
 Because this is what they have been taught to do.
 It is an inexpensive way to evaluate your thyroid hormone level.
 However, it is not very scientific thyroid test, and often leads to an inaccurate assessment.
 For example, if your TSH thyroid test is in the normal range, your physician is confident that your thyroid hormone dose is good and your symptoms cannot be due to hypothyroidism.
 In fact, this kind of assumption is not very scientific.
-It will become clear to you as I elaborate on it.
+Let me explain.

 Normal TSH Does NOT Always Mean Normal Thyroid Function